ricmmartins/training/demo/az-cli/README.md

 # How to create a Linux VM on Azure using CLI

+This demo will deploy an Ubuntu Server with PHP, Nginx and an [application](https://github.com/ricmmartins/simple-php-app) deployed.

 From the Azure portal, let's open the Cloud Shell

 <img src=../az-cli/pictures/1.png>